pensjonatus/flash-fiction/blog/lonely-writer.md

 ---
-title: 'Lonely Writer'
+title: Lonely Writer
 date: '2015-03-10'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Howard finished another story.
 He put the period at the end of the sentence of